johnsonjh/lzpack/README.md

   bugs in the code.

-* Usage of AI (artificial intelligence) tools by contributors is currently permitted, subject to the same conditions as the [LLVM AI Tool Use Policy](https://llvm.org/docs/AIToolPolicy.html), but this permission may be withdrawn at any time and without notice.
+* Usage of AI (artificial intelligence) tools by contributors is currently permitted, subject to the same terms and conditions as the [LLVM AI Tool Use Policy](https://llvm.org/docs/AIToolPolicy.html), but this permission may be withdrawn at any time and without notice.